-There are a number of planned transportation improvements by MassDOT and the City of West Springfield that will enhance the existing transportation system in the study.
-These improvements are summarized below and on Figure 2-18.
+There are a number of planned transportation improvements by the Massachusetts Department of Transportation and the City of West Springfield that will enhance the existing transportation system in the study.
+These improvements are summarized below and on Figure 2-17.

 Union Street Underpass Improvements: The CSX tracks currently restrict truck traffic from travelling through West Springfield in the north/south direction due to low bridge clearances.
 There are three bridges located on Main Street, Union Street and River Street that can only accommodate vehicles measuring less than 12 feet in height.
 This requires all truck traffic to travel on Route 5 and exit at either the North End rotary or the Memorial Avenue rotary to reach a final destination.
 The existing Union Street underpass will be improved to provide adequate vertical clearance for large vehicles.
 The City of West Springfield has worked in cooperation with MassDOT and CSX to identify a possible design alternative for increasing the vertical clearance at this location.
 While several possible design alternatives have been developed, a final design has not yet been accepted by all parties.
 Recently, CSX responded to MassDOT's latest design proposal with two suggested alternatives that may provide a solution that is agreeable to all parties.
-The proposed alternatives are currently under review by MassDOT.